sectrean/di-kit/README.md

 Use `di.WithService()` to register services with either a value or a constructor function.

-The function may accept any number and type of arguments which must also be registered with the `Container`.
+The function may accept any number and type of parameters which must also be registered with the `Container`.
 The service will be registered as the function return type, and may also return an `error`.

 ### Resolving Services